accessibilitywars/aw2-builds/docs/_posts/2023-07-24-Core-Guardian.md

 balance: 2023-06-27
 ---

-A player on the AW2 Discord who was looking for a Low Intensity Core Guardian build.
+A player on the AW2 Discord was looking for a Low Intensity Core Guardian build.
 We didn't really have one, so he made one.
 Here it is!

-It's been well tested in WvW and Open World.
-Instanced PvE testing welcomed!
+It's been well tested in Open World, and provides alternatives for WvW.
+Instanced PvE testing feedback is very welcomed, [join the discord](https://discord.gg/bKt2CdS8k3) and let us know how it went.

 # Traits and Skills